Li Ying (Eastern Han)

 Li Ying (李膺 (Lǐ Yīng); 110 - c.November 169), courtesy name Fuli (符礼), was a Confucian scholar and official during the Eastern Han dynasty.
 He was implicated during the first Disaster of the Partisan Prohibitions during the reign of Emperor Huan of Han, and eventually killed during the second Disaster during the reign of Emperor Ling.

 Background

 Li Ying was from Yingchuan Commandery.
-Due to his personality, he had few friends, except for Xun Shu (荀淑; grandfather of Xun Yu) and Chen Shi from the same commandery, whom he regarded as mentors as well.
+Due to his personality, he had few friends, except for Xun Shu (荀淑; father of Xun Shuang and grandfather of Xun Yu) and Chen Shi from the same commandery, whom he regarded as mentors as well.

 Li Ying's grandfather Li Xiu (李脩) served as Grand Commandant during the reign of Emperor An of Han, while his father Li Yi (李益) was Chancellor (国相) of the state of Zhao.
 The mother of Zhong Hao's (Zhong Yao's grandfather) paternal nephew Zhong Jin (鍾瑾; son of an elder brother of Zhong Hao) was a paternal aunt of Li Ying.

 Service under Emperors Shun, Chong and Zhi

-Between December 142 and July 146, after being nominated as a xiaolian, Li Ying was recruited as an official by Hu Guang (胡广), who was then situ.
+Li Ying was nominated as xiaolian in c.132.
+In that year, the official Zuo Xiong (左雄) proposed that nominated xiaolians below the age of 40 (by East Asian reckoning) needed to be tested more stringently; Emperor Shun agreed.
+Chen Fan and Li Ying were among the 30-plus individuals who passed the stringent tests and were granted the position of langzhong (郎中).
+Between December 142 and July 146, Li Ying was recruited as an official by Hu Guang (胡广), who was then situ.